 of large volume orders, a charge based on the amount of the text

 translated at the point of cancellation may apply.

-To arrange an Interpreting or Translating Service please go to: Contact page.
+To arrange an Interpreting or Translating Service please go to Contact page.

 Although Polish was the national language of Poland, the influence of the Roman Catholic Church introduced Poland to Latin - the lingua franca of western European culture.
 Polish translations of Latin texts and other Polish publications were the only source of the eastern Slavic peoples' knowledge about Western civilization.

 A constitutional Polish monarchy evolved between XIII and XV Centuries.
-During this time, legal process was established in Poland and Polish language became a language of elegance and civility in east central Europe.
+During this time, the legal process was established in Poland and the Polish language became a language of elegance and civility in east-central Europe.
 Poland acquired a civilizing role between the Baltic and the Black Seas and Polish was used as the language of diplomacy.
 By the end of the XV century, national and regional parliaments became catalysts of social and cultural life in Poland.
 Poland played a significant role in the rest of Europe by the royal court and the town.
 The first Digest of Polish Law was printed in Kraków in 1488; it included a royal guarantee against searches and seizures.
 Approximately 15,000 different Polish words were used in the preserved medieval texts.